 There has been much controversy about whether prosthetic replacement or internal fixation is preferable for patients who are more than 65 years old.
-Hunter10 reviewed the literature on prosthetic replacement and reported that the rate of clinically poor results was 28 percent ; that of dislocation 0.3 to 11 percent ; that of infection 2-42 percent ; and that of six months mortality 14-39 percent.
-All of those percentages were substantially higher than those after internal fixation.
-But Holmbergs reported that the rate of complications was lower after prosthetic replacement (15 percent) than after internal fixation (37 percent).11
+Hunter reviewed the literature on prosthetic replacement and reported that the rate of clinically poor results was 28 percent ; dislocation 0.3 to 11 percent ; infection 2-42 percent ; and six month mortality rate was 14-39 percent.
+All of those percentage were substantially higher than those after internal fixation.
+But Holmbergs reported that the rate of complications was lower after prosthetic replacement (15 percent) than after internal fixation (37 percent).